-Many different forms of glasses-free displays have been developed over the last century, and good surveys3 exist covering emerging 3-D display technologies.
+Many different forms of glasses-free displays have been developed over the last century and good surveys3 exist covering emerging 3D display technologies.
 We will focus on the development of screen materials, projector arrays, and user tracking that pertain to our system.

-As early as 1931, Ives4 demonstrated that a lenticular screen composed of vertically aligned cylindrical lenses could be used to generate autostereoscopic 3-D imagery.
+As early as 1931, Ives4 demonstrated that a lenticular screen composed of vertically aligned cylindrical lenses could be used to generate autostereoscopic 3D imagery.
 Originally a special photograph with alternating left and right eye stripes was mounted directly behind the screen.
 The multiple stripes behind each vertical cylindrical lens diverge to different horizontal views.
 Today, due to their relative low cost, LCDs with vertical lenticular lenses remain the most common form of autostereoscopic display.
 As the number of views is limited by the pixel pitch of the backing image or LCD, Ives showed that increased stripe density could be achieved by focusing 39 film projectors onto a retroreflective or diffuse screen behind the lenticular array.
-A similar idea was used by Matusik and Pfister,5 who presented real-time acquisition, transmission, and display using 16 digital projectors and a vertically aligned lenticular screen.
+A similar idea was used by Matusik and Pfister5 who presented real-time acquisition, transmission, and display using 16 digital projectors and a vertically aligned lenticular screen.
 In both cases, the light is focused onto a diffuse plane behind the lenticular array then redistributed by each cylindrical lens.
 As with Ives, the horizontal angular variation still comes from the specific shape and focal length of the lenticular array.
 Even with additional projector resolution, nearly all vertically aligned lenticular displays have limited horizontal field of view as the lenticular cylinders start to self-occlude.

 If the cylindrical lenticular lenses are aligned horizontally then they function as a vertical anisotropic diffuser.
 Instead of bending light in the horizontal axis, a horizontal cylindrical lens scatters each incoming ray into a vertical plane.
 This orientation allows for greater angular density as it preserves the angular variation of the original projector spacing.
-Unlike Ives and Matusik and Pfister,5 the exact focal length of the lenticular screen is not critical as long as the vertical diffusion encompasses all viewers.
-Based on this principle, the commercial company Holografika has demonstrated large-format projector arrays including the rear-projection HoloVizio 720RC6 and the front-projection HoloVizio C80.7 Recently, Kawakita et al.8 designed a massive 5-m rear projection display.
+Unlike Ives,4 Matusik and Pfister,5 the exact focal length of the lenticular screen is not critical as long as the vertical diffusion encompasses all viewers.
+Based on this principle, the commercial company Holografika has demonstrated large-format projector arrays including the rear-projection HoloVizio 720RC6 and the front-projection HoloVizio C80.7 Recently, Kawakita et al.8 designed a massive 5 meter rear projection display.
 Both Holografika and Kawakita et al. displays are built using large projector units with wide spacing.
 Additional optics are added to their screens to refocus and redirect projector rays across a narrow horizontal field of view.
-Yoshida et al.9 have developed an array with 103 micro-LCD projectors as a glasses-free tabletop 3-D display.
+Yoshida et al.9 have developed an array with 103 micro-LCD projectors as a glasses-free tabletop 3D display.
 The projectors illuminate a conical anisotropic screen coupled with a holographic diffuser situated below the table surface.
 The drawback of this form factor is that virtual objects on or above the table surface will always appear blurred as they are outside the depth of field of the display.
 A more in-depth comparison with these projector arrays can be found in Table 1.

-User tracking has long been used for single-user displays with stereoglasses10-12 and single-user autosteroscopic displays13 in order to update both horizontal and vertical motion parallax.
-Our system is the first autosteroscopic projector array to incorporate tracking of multiple users for vertical parallax.
+User tracking has long been used for single-user displays with stereo $glasses^{10-12}$ and single-user autosteroscopic displays13 in order to update both horizontal and vertical motion parallax.
+Our system is the first autostereoscopic projector array to incorporate tracking of multiple users for vertical parallax.
 Our method has the advantage that a large number of users still perceive instantaneous horizontal parallax.
-Tracking latency is less noticeable as it is restricted to the vertical axis where rapid movements are less frequent.
-None of these existing lenticular or projector arrays generate vertical parallax although our technique could also be implemented for these and other autosteroscopic displays.
+Tracking latency is